sritarung/text-analysis/README.md

 two supervised learning models and one unsupervised learning model.

 # Solution
-most shared data is completely unstructured and left for interpretation.
-Recent studies show that around 80% of all data being shared in text form is unstructured.
-We can use machine learning to categorize this data efficiently by training it to relate patterns and classify text with a target value.
-More specifically, this “training” is the process of breaking down text and assigning a category or a tag to each individual piece.
-These assigned tags provide some insight on the overall meaning of the analyzed text.
-Machines, however, don’t understand the nuances of human communication, and so we must teach them to understand language structure and phrase structure.
-For a machine learning model to even do this, it is given various tools and methods that separate text and extract features from it.
-One of these methods involves vectorization techniques.
-These vectorization techniques break down text into smaller individual components known as vectors to make data more digestible for a machine to analyze.
-Additionally, there are other methods for feature extraction such as Stemming and Lemmatization, which involves simplifying a word and its many different forms of usage to its simple root or base word respectively.

-In the realm of data analysis, where approximately 80% of shared information exists in unstructured text form, machine learning becomes a pivotal tool for efficient categorization.
-This involves training models like Naive Bayes and Logistic Regression to discern patterns and assign relevant tags to pieces of text.
-These models, however, necessitate the comprehension of language nuances and structure, prompting the use of techniques like vectorization, stemming, and lemmatization.
-Vectorization involves breaking down text into digestible vectors, while stemming and lemmatization simplify words to their root forms.
-In parallel, deep learning, facilitated by frameworks like TensorFlow, introduces neural networks, such as Recurrent Neural Networks (RNNs), to comprehend the sequential nature of language, capturing intricate patterns.
-Collectively, these approaches empower machines to process and analyze unstructured text efficiently, enhancing their understanding of the inherent structure and meaning within the data.
+In the landscape of data analysis, where a substantial 80% of shared information exists in unstructured text, machine learning emerges as a critical tool for systematic categorization.
+This entails training models such as Naive Bayes and Logistic Regression, leveraging their ability to discern intricate patterns within text and assign relevant tags to individual pieces.
+Naive Bayes relies on probabilistic principles, assuming independence among features, making it adept at tasks like sentiment analysis or spam filtering.
+Logistic Regression, despite its name, is a robust classification algorithm, often applied to binary classification problems in text, such as determining if an email is spam or not.
+These models, however, require an understanding of language nuances, leading to the incorporation of techniques like vectorization, stemming, and lemmatization.
+Vectorization breaks down text into manageable vectors, while stemming and lemmatization simplify words to their root forms, enhancing efficiency in feature extraction.
+In parallel, deep learning techniques, facilitated by frameworks like TensorFlow, introduce powerful neural networks, such as Recurrent Neural Networks (RNNs).
+RNNs excel at capturing the sequential nature of language, providing a nuanced understanding of context and dependencies within text.
+This collective approach equips machines to navigate unstructured text effectively, unraveling its inherent structure and meaning with precision.
 Text classification using  Sentiment140 dataset with 1.6 million tweets

 <img width="621" alt="Screenshot 2023-12-11 at 8 04 17 PM" src="https://github.com/sritarung/csc448_final/assets/41488124/e2f8f1c3-c7ff-467e-8ac7-9e8116017ea6">